aufalala/hopes_and_memes/stuff.md

 CURRENTLY WORKING ON

-!!!!!! do now - userdata
------ building get records from airtable module

-UNRATED MEME RATING!!!!!!!!!!!!!!!!
+UNRATED MEME RATING!!!!!!!!!!!!!!!! finish up if unrated not in cache

 PULLING MEMES FROM UNRATED CACHE and AT, if pull  AT, to set to cache.
 [ALL THIS TO BE DONE BY WORKER]